-Thus, enhancing the competitiveness of American industry is not fundamentally a question of how to get government to do more for manufacturing, but how to get it to do less to manufacturing.
-Regulation should be made more cost-effective and less onerous.
+Thus, enhancing the competitiveness of American industry is not fundamentally a question of how much government should do for manufacturing, but how to get it to do less to manufacturing.
+Regulation should be made more effective and less onerous.
 The tendency for Congress to "do good" via social mandates should be curbed.
 Federal deficits should be reduced, but not by adding to the tax burdens on saving and investment.

 There is one key aspect of public policy which is ripe for positive improvement - education of the nation's work force.
-It is nothing short of a national disgrace that this country's literacy rate is lower than that of most countries with whom we compete and our school dropout rate is higher.
-An increasing number of unglamorous manufacturing industries in the United States report difficulty in attracting young new workers with even minimum math and reading skills.
+It is nothing short of a national disgrace that this country's literacy rate is lower than that of most countries with whom we compete and our drop out rate is higher.

-But these difficulties should not lead us to the erroneous conclusion that we must spend more on education, although the marginal return on investment in education continues to be relatively attractive.
+This is not going to be another uncritical appeal for spending more on education, although the marginal return on investment in education continues to be relatively attractive.
 The fact is that, each year since 1980, the people of the United States -- from federal, state, local, and private sources -- have been spending more on education, per pupil, than the year before, and in real terms.
 We also spend a larger share of our GNP on education than most other nations.

 The real shortage in education is in ways of spending the money wisely.
 Take the chronic shortage of high school math and science teachers.
 For decades, the public school systems have refused to pay more for skills in short supply.
-If colleges and universities were to follow such an archaic "comparable worth" approach, every medical school in the country would be forced to close, as would most engineering schools.
+If colleges and universities were to follow such an archaic approach, every medical school in the country would be forced to close, as would most engineering schools.